xiaohan2012/active-infection-source-finding/README.md

 - Min consensus: 2min 37s

+# Findings

+- For cliques, you need to query all the nodes.
+- Remember to set mu to zero.

 # Other issues

 - wheter deciding if node is source, the queried neighbors can be used to update mu as well.